 - Valine: 26 mg

 Do you need to supplement with essential amino acids?

-If not, then you may not be getting adequate levels of the nine essential amino acids.
-In that case, start eating more protein from a variety of plant and animal sources, like the ones mentioned above.
 If you're a vegetarian or vegan, or anyone who's not confident that your diet is quite cutting it in the protein department, consider supplementing with a quality protein powder, which can easily be added to smoothies, oatmeal, and baked goods.

 Whey protein is a naturally complete protein and contains an adequate proportion of each of the nine essential amino acids.
 Vegan protein powders are typically always complete, too, since they're often made with a variety of different plant proteins (such as a combo of pea, hemp, and brown rice proteins) to cover all your bases, or they're made from soy, one of the few complete plant-based proteins.
-If you choose a soy protein, just make sure it's organic.

 What about branched-chain amino acids (BCAAs)?

 If you're at all into fitness, you've probably heard of branched-chain amino acids, or BCAAs.
 These are the three essential amino acids—leucine, isoleucine, and valine—that seem to be extra important for maintaining muscle.
-Research shows that they activate key enzymes that promote muscle growth.
-The "branched chain" refers to their chemical structure.

 Frequently Asked Questions